-Yes, there are several solutions available such as replacing foam or adding more foam.
+Yes, there are several solutions available such as replacing foam, adding more foam, adding webbing, etc.

 Yes, most broken frames can be repaired on a spot.
 We would repair breakage and reinforce the frame to make sure that the same problem will not occur again.

 Yes, we can repair it.
 Sometimes repair will require replacement of parts which can be done in your home.